Crafting Successful Annual Fund Strategies

 The team members tasked with marketing and outreach should utilize donor data to determine the best way to engage individual donors.
 Using segmented lists to differentiate each donor type can streamline the communication process right off the bat, leading to a more successful annual fund strategy overall.

-iWave’s new Multi-Lens Scoring feature allows nonprofits to diversify their list segmentation.
+iWave’s new Multi-Lens Modeling feature allows nonprofits to diversify their list segmentation.
 Using five different lenses, you can drill down on your list and create more comprehensive segmentation, thus cultivating a broader swathe of donors.

 Incentivize Donors with Membership Reward Programs

 A membership program is an opportunity for donors to enjoy unique benefits as a thank you for their continued support.
 In addition to material benefits, memberships bring people together more intimately.
 By offering a membership rewards program with a set fee, you’ll be able to better predict recurring donations.